 - “I see that you’re very busy, but it’s important to keep the apartment clean.
 How can we work on that together?”

 - “I think trust between roommates is very important.
 Can we make some time to talk about communication and our roommate agreement?”

-Perhaps when you and your roommate moved in together, you and your roommate signed a roommate agreement when you first moved in together.
-If you did, then this document gives you the framework you’ll need to deal with a bad roommate.
-If you didn’t, well, consider doing so next time you find yourself getting a new roommate.
+If you and your roommate signed a roommate agreement when you first moved in together this is the time to review it.
+This document gives you the framework you’ll need to deal with roommate problems.
+If you didn’t, consider creating one now to help you both agree to some ground rules for living together.

 How to deal with a bad roommate: Try talking about it

 Even if your roommate is truly bad, don’t worry.
 All hope is not lost.
 In many cases, you and your problem roommate can work out a solution before it gets to the point of tossing someone out on the street.

 Start by having a conversation with your roommate.
 Speak calmly and clearly, giving them specific examples of their bad behavior.
 Let them know that you really do want to work things out and that you’re willing to work with them to figure out what to do.

 Be sure to listen to them — maybe they’ve got something to tell you that explains why they did something bad — but be sure to be clear about your concerns.
 Then, work together to try and come up with a solution that works for everyone.
 If you are lucky enough to come up with something, be sure to follow through and actually make sure everyone does their part.
 If you do, you may be able to solve your problems fairly easily!